MartinaLangAR/SimpleChatBot/README.md

 - Needs to be initialized with a Dataset containing ngrams and a vocabulary.
 - in case of an empty Dataset, you can use the train method of the ChatBot class to fill the dataset
 - most importantly the answer_prompt function that takes a String as input and returns a string that may contain an answer if available with tha given dataset

+3. The Server class
+Provides a socket for sending and receiving messages from a client.
+So for this is hardcoded to a local host, but should be easily adapted to a webserver edition.

+###JAVA:

+1.Client.java
+Deals with the message exchange to a background python server that runs the Chatbot logic itself.

+2.ChatGUI.java
+Paints the GUI and calls functions from the client class to send and receive data.